 General.
-The United Technologies Corporation Represented Employee Savings Plan (the "Plan") is a defined contribution savings plan administered by United Technologies Corporation ("UTC," the "Corporation," the "Employer," or the "Company").
+The United Technologies Corporation Employee Savings Plan (the "Plan") is a defined contribution savings plan administered by United Technologies Corporation ("UTC," the "Corporation," the "Employer," or the "Company").
 It is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Union represented employees of certain UTC subsidiaries whom are covered by collective bargaining agreements that provide for Plan participation are customarily eligible to participate in the Plan after completing at least one year of service.
+Generally, non-represented employees of the Corporation and in participating business units of UTC are eligible to participate in the Plan immediately upon employment with UTC.
+Generally, participants are eligible for matching Employer contributions after one year of service, as defined.
 The following is a brief description of the Plan.
-For more complete information, reference should be made to the summary plan description as well as the Plan document which are available from UTC.
+For more complete information, reference should be made to the summary plan description as well as the Plan document, which are available from UTC.